 2. Purpose and Scope of the review

+The Terms of Reference for the CSC Charter Review are at Annex B.

 The purpose of the review is to consider whether the Charter is adequate and provides a sound basis for the CSC to perform their responsibilities as envisioned in the development of the IANA Transition Proposal.

 Scope of review